 I am a linguist and a fieldworker.
 I am currently an Assistant Professor in Linguistics at Trinity College Dublin – The University of Dublin.

-My research program is concerned with Romance variation (especially Italo-Romance varieties) and how it challenges and refines the generative theory of language.
+My research program is concerned with synchronic and diachronic Romance variation (especially Italo-Romance varieties) and how it challenges and refines the generative theory of language.
 I seek to integrate methods from both traditional Romance philology and modern syntactic theory, bringing them to bear on hand-collected data from closely related Romance varieties.
 I am particularly interested in microvariation and its significance for the study of the intersection between syntax and pragmatics; so much of my work focuses on nominal and clausal left-peripheral discourse phenomena such as matrix/embedded complementation, presentative particles, and discourse deixis.

 Recently, I have focused on the pragmatico-syntactic contribution of gestures in southern Italy.
 This project was awarded a Research Incentive Scheme Award funded by the Trinity Long Room Hub Arts and Humanities Research Institute and a Provost’s PhD Project Award funded by Trinity College Dublin.